Is It Cheaper to Buy or Build Your Own Shed - All Factors That Determine The Final Costs

 Building vs Buying a Shed - Comparison

-Now, let us discuss the differences between buying a shed and building one.
+Now, let us discuss the differences between buying a shed and building one:

 After you have started building your shed, you have the ability to change the material you are using.

 When you build your shed from scratch, you get to choose and modify the size and shape of the shed to your liking.
+You can get a larger shed cheaper too.

-If you go ahead to buy a shed, you don't have control over the size as what you purchase is exactly what you get.
+If you go ahead to buy a shed, you don't have control over the size as what you purchase is what you get.

 Construction Quality and Longevity